Skip to main content

 6. Delete the customer(s) from the database who are from the state of Maine ('ME').

-9. Number of Sales by Product Category where the average Recommended Price is 10 or more dollars greater than the average Sale Price.
+9. Number of sales by product category where the average discounted price is 10 or more dollars greater than the average unit price.

-10. Without using a declared iterative construct, return Sale Date and the running total for all sales, ordered by the Sale Date in Ascending Order.
+10. Without using a declared iterative construct, return sale date and the running total for all sales, ordered by the sale date in ascending order for October 2011.

 The resultant sql script and answers should be sent to the DBA.